Max-Garza/MSDAIS/Linear Regression.md

 - P-values
 - Confidence Intervals

-Can work with unstandardized variables and a mix of categorical and quantitative variables, though categorical ones must be dummy-encoded
+Can work with unstandardized variables and a mix of categorical and quantitative variables, though categorical ones must be dummy-encoded.

+Can be used for forecasting.
+Can be made to work with seasonal data by doing a linear forecast, finding the ratio between each point and its estimate, take the average of these ratios for a period, and multiply the forecasts by the resulting weight.

 - Background
 	- [[Regression]]